Diagram of the cervix in parous (have given birth) and non-parous (have not given birth) individuals.

 Your ultimate guide to the cervix

 TL/DR: January is Cervical Health Awareness Month, and to celebrate, we’re giving the cervix center stage.
-This guide includes a briefer on the cervix, a how-to guide on finding your very own cervix, and important info on cervical cancer prevention.
+This guide includes a briefer, a how-to guide on finding your very own cervix, and important info on cervical cancer prevention.

 Along with popping bubbly and setting your intentions this New Year, take a moment to celebrate the one who’s been with you since the start of this wild ride… your cervix.
 Yeah, maybe not what you expected us to say, but a fascinating and incredible body part nonetheless.